ExpressLRS/ExpressLRS/PCB/2400MHz/TX_SX1280_Slim_remix_t-lite/README.md

 <img src="img/DC.jpg" width="30%">

 - Apply tape to the base of the regulator pcb to insulate it from potentially shorting with the vias on the main pcb.
-Solder on a 4 pin straight header, then remove the plastic bridge on the header so that the reg will stil flush with the main pcb on the bottom.
+Solder on a 4 pin straight header.
 - Solder 3x silicon wires to the 3 pin header pads (G, V, S), use the wires and the conector from the orignal bay mounted like here

 <img src="img/wire.jpg" width="30%"> <img src="img/wire2.jpg" width="30%">